-- Represent a fraction $\frac{1}{b}$ on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
-Recognize that each part has size $\frac{1}{b}$ and that the endpoint of the part based at 0 locates the number $\frac{1}{b}$ on the number line. - Represent a fraction $\frac{a}{b}$ on a number line diagram by marking off a lengths $\frac{1}{b}$ from 0.
-Recognize that the resulting interval has size $\frac{a}{b}$ and that its endpoint locates the number a/b on the number line.
+- a.
+Represent a fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
+Recognize that each part has size 1/b and that the endpoint of the part based at 0 locates the number 1/b on the number line. - b.
+Represent a fraction a/b (which may be greater than 1) on a number line diagram by marking off a lengths 1/b from 0.
+Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.

-Code Digital Student Experience Code Teacher Resources

-U37 Many Equivalent Fractions
+Code Digital Student Experience Code Teacher Resources U37 Identifying Equivalent Fractions

-U37 Identifying Equivalent Fractions